 Climate: Predominantly warm or hot, dry and sunny.
 It can be quite cool in the early morning, especially at higher altitudes, and in the mountains it may be distinctly cold.
 It may be overcast at times but rain is infrequent at this season (except in the Bale Mountains where it can rain at any time of year).

 Important Information for Pound Payers: Kindly note that the Pound prices shown here are based on post-EU-referendum exchange rate reality, unlike the website prices of most UK bird tour operators which are still based on outdated and hugely higher pre-referendum exchange rates.
 Consequently you can rest assured that we will not have to adjust these prices upwards at invoicing, unless the Pound falls significantly further, and if there is any recovery by the Pound you will receive the full benefit of the cost-saving by way of a price reduction at invoicing.

-Price includes all transportation, all accommodations, all meals, bottled water, some drinks, all excursions, all entrance fees, all tips for local drivers/guides and for accommodations/restaurants, leader services.
+Price includes all transportation (excluding internal flights during the extension), all accommodations, all meals, bottled water, some drinks, all excursions, all entrance fees, all tips for local drivers/guides and for accommodations/restaurants, leader services.

 Please note that the internal flights in Ethiopia during the extension are not included in the price.
 These are much more economically included with your international tickets, provided you are flying with Ethiopian Airlines.
 We can provide the internal flight tickets on request for anyone flying into the country with another carrier.

 Base prices for this tour are determined in US Dollars, the currency in which we pay for most tour services.
 The exchange rates applied at the time of costing were: £1 = $1.310 and €1 = $1.110.
 For those not paying us in US Dollars, prices may be adjusted (either downwards or upwards) at the time of invoicing should there be a change in the exchange rate.
 See booking information.